 If you want to buy gold in the form of $10 Liberty Gold Eagle coins, you should know that there exist some coin variations.
 Most importantly, Liberty Eagle gold coins were minted both with and without the motto "In God We Trust".
 It was only added to the reverse design in 1866.
 American buyers that are investing in gold for their retirement should take note that the coins are not eligible for inclusion in Individual Retirement Accounts (IRA's) since they are classified as collectible gold coins by the IRS.

-The obverse side of the $10 Liberty Gold Eagles depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
+The obverse side of each $10 Liberty Gold Eagle depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "Liberty" inscribed on it.
 Thirteen stars appear along the outer edge of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.

-Even though production of the $10 Liberty Gold Eagles lasted from 1838 to 1907, only the US Mint in Philadelphia produced them every year during this period.
+Even though production of the Liberty Eagle gold coin lasted from 1838 to 1907, only the US Mint in Philadelphia produced this type of coin in every year during this period.